Posts tagged decision fatigue

 5. Check-In

 Change can be energizing, but starting can be scary.
-Some of the ideas that I shared can help you move past the challenges so that you can create the changes that you want.
+Some of the ideas I shared can help you move past the challenges so that you can create the changes that you want.
 If you’re having difficulty on your own, reaching out for help when you’re stuck, afraid, or overwhelmed is an excellent choice to make.

 When fear inhibits the change process, where do you begin?
 I’d love to hear your thoughts.
 Join the conversation!